ADA-Projects/RAG-Traslation-Prompts/README.md

 Here are some similar translation examples:
 - "Where are you from?" → "Di dove sei?"
+- "Hello, how are you?" → "Ciao, come stai?"
 - "What's your name?" → "Come ti chiami?"
-- "How's the weather?" → "Com'è il tempo?"
-- "Hello, how are you?" → "Ciao, come stai?"
+- "Do you speak Italian?" → "Parli italiano?"

 Now translate: "What's your hometown?"